V-Spooler, for larger spools.

 Place the remaining leg as pictured and connect with two M3x20 screws and washers.

-Find the dust protection plate and install four inserts in the hole in each end.
+Find the dust protection plate and install four inserts in the holes in each end.

 We will connect the dust plate in the next step.
 Please be careful following this not to press on the other end, as it will be easy to break this with leverage.